-Ms. Myott spoke about the next major steps for climate response and carbon neutrality: creating and publishing an annual report; tracking and sharing progress with the employees and the public from year to year to create a culture in which decisions are evaluated based on a balance of environmental, economic and social factors; and moving towards greater sustainability as a benefit to customers, community and employees without compromising safety, affordability or reliability.
+Ms. Myott spoke about the next major steps for climate response and carbon neutrality: creating and publishing an annual report; tracking and sharing progress with the employees and the public from year to create a culture in which decisions are evaluated based on a balance of environmental, economic and social factors; and moving towards greater sustainability as a benefit to customers, community and employees without compromising safety, affordability or reliability.

 Ms. Ekren stated that the desired outcomes before December 2021 are to formalize the Corporate Sustainability program, by developing an annual sustainability report for July 2022 publication; by executing the Strategic Plan with progress tracking; by formalizing the Climate Response Strategy which addresses desired program outcomes and tactics; by developing a preliminary Carbon Neutrality Plan that is intended to be enhanced as time progresses; and to provide an update in Fall of 2021.
 Ms. Ekren requested replacement of the current 2013 environmental stewardship and sustainability resolution with a Corporate Sustainability resolution that includes a climate response.
-The proposed resolution formalizes BWL's commitment for carbon neutrality and includes BWL's mission, vision and values; how the BWL measures, monitors and determines success; emphasis on Corporate Sustainability; reminder of existing environmental stewardship and sustainability; reminder of existing environmental stewardship and sustainability for environmental stewardship and identification of opportunities for enhancement given climate change and the desire to be the utility of the future.
+The proposed resolution formalizes BWL's commitment for carbon neutrality and includes BWL's mission, vision and values; how the BWL measures, monitors and determines success; emphasis on Corporate Sustainability; reminder of existing environmental stewardship and sustainability policy and identification of opportunities for enhancement given climate change and the desire to be the utility of the future.